isomerpages/moe-sst/_cca/Badminton.md

 To nurture passionate athletes who persevere in improving their skills in the badminton sport and are open-minded, committed and grounded in sportsmanship.
 ##### Goals
 *   Collaborative and independent athletes;
-*   dynamic leaders with strong moral and performance character, and sportsmanship; and
+*   Dynamic leaders with strong moral and performance character, and sportsmanship; and
-*   confident, open-minded and disciplined athletes who will thrive in a competitive world.
+*   Confident, open-minded and disciplined athletes who will thrive in a competitive world.

 ##### Values
 *   Sportsmanship